Anisha7/react-express-server/README.md

 	- all elements should whole numbers
 	- Each element should be value of 1 to `s`

+Done

 **Challenge 4**

 You need to modify the API to work with the new functions.
 Currently You can use the `/random/?n=6` to get a random between 0 and 5.
 Your job is to add an option that returns a die roll.
 This should be a number from 1 to n.
 For excample:

-- `/random/?die=6` should return a number from 1 to 6
+- `/random/?die=6&n=99` should return a number from 1 to 6
+- `/random/?die=12` should return a number from 1 to 12

+Done

 **Challenge 5**

 You need to expand your API to return a number of die rolls.
 This new call should return an array of random numbers

 - `/random/?num=3&die=6` should return an array of 3 numbers from 1 to 6

+Done

 ##Challenge 6**